jtkovacs/jtkovacs.github.io/REFS/models.md

 R0(flu) is about 3
 Implications for policy: for V is %N(vaccinated), we need V >= 1 - 1/R0

-Classifying tipping points:
+## Classifying tipping points:

 Active/direct: due to change in variable, i.e., an unstable equilibria in the phase plane
 Contextual: due to change in parameter/s, i.e. a shift of the phase portrait s.t. fixed points change Within-class tip, e.g. stable equilibrium to new stable equilibrium Between-class tip, e.g. oscillation to complexity

+## Measuring tipping points

-Measuring tipping points: how big is the tip? how rare? “measure tippiness by changes in uncertainty” For p(A) + p(B) + … + p(N) = 1, the likelihood that any member of set A will another member of set A is p(A)p(A) = p(A)2, and the diversity index is 1i=A,B,...Np(i)2.
+how big is the tip? how rare? “measure tippiness by changes in uncertainty” For p(A) + p(B) + … + p(N) = 1, the likelihood that any member of set A will another member of set A is p(A)p(A) = p(A)2, and the diversity index is 1i=A,B,...Np(i)2.
 This means, roughly, how many ‘types’ of outcomes are there?
 To quantify tippiness, we calculate the diversity index pre- and post-tip.

 Entropy is -Σ p(i)*log2(p(i)).
 This tells us the number of bits of information we need to know to identify the outcome.
 I.e. for outcomes A,B,C,D, the questions are: is it in (A,B) or (C,D)? is it A?

-WEEK 4    ECONOMIC GROWTH
+# Models of economic growth

 Introduction to growth
 Growth discussed in terms of GDP per capita